Folded Gentle Algebras: The Definition of Folded Gentle Algebras

 The axioms \ref{en:FG1}-\ref{en:FG4} above will be familiar to readers with experience in working with gentle algebras: these are precisely the axioms used to define gentle algebras (c.f. \cite{AssemHappel,ASIteratedTilted}).
 This motivates the following definition.

 \begin{defn} Let $(K,Q,Z)$ be a folded gentle triple.
 We call $(K,Q,Z)$ a \emph{gentle triple} (or equivalently, we call $(Q,Z)$ a \emph{gentle pair}) if $\cv=\emptyset$. \end{defn}

 Readers familiar with skewed-gentle algebras will also be familiar with the above definitions for the aforementioned reason, as well as the addition of \emph{special loops} (c.f. \cite{SkewedGentle}).
 However, every special loop $\crs$ of a skewed-gentle algebra satisfies an idempotent relation $\crs^2 - \crs$.
 This is never the case for a folded gentle triple, as the polynomial $x^2 - x$ is reducible over every field (which would violate \ref{en:FG5}).
 This subtle difference in the quadratic relations between special loops and the crease loops defined above leads to markedly different behaviour.
 In particular, the algebras that we will define from folded gentle triples are neither Morita nor derived equivalent to skewed-gentle algebras.
-We have thus given our `special loops' a different name (crease loops) to distinguish them with regards to this property.

-On the other hand, those familiar with clannish algebras (in the original sense given by Crawley-Boevey in \cite{CBClans}) may have an even greater sense of d\'ej\`a vu at the above definitions.
-In \cite{CBClans}, the quadratic relations of special loops are not assumed to be idempotent relations.
-In particular, folded gentle algebras are a special case of clannish algebras in the sense of \cite[Sec.
-2.5]{CBClans}.
-That said, almost all of the significant results in \cite{CBClans} and following papers on clannish algebras concern clans with reducible quadratic relations (the antithesis of our definition here).
+In addition, when this paper later discusses words, strings and bands, we will consider inverses of crease loops to be distinct symbols from crease loops (in contrast to special loops in the theory of both clannish algebras and skewed-gentle algebras).
+We have thus given our `special loops' a different name (crease loops) to distinguish them with regards to these properties.
+The name `crease loops' also better fits the idea behind folding that will be presented later in the paper.
+Those who instead work more frequently with irreducible clans/clannish algebras or with semilinear clannish algebras can consider the words `special' and `crease' to be interchangeable, though again, some caution is advised with our consideration of words, strings and bands.

 \begin{defn} Let $A$ be a finite-dimensional $K$-algebra. \begin{enumerate}[label=(\alph*)] \item We call $A$ a \emph{folded gentle algebra} if $A$ is Morita equivalent to a quotient algebra $KQ / \langle Z \rangle$ for some folded gentle triple $(K,Q,Z)$ that is not a gentle triple. \item We call $A$ a \emph{gentle algebra} if $A$ is Morita equivalent to a quotient algebra $KQ / \langle Z \rangle$ for some gentle pair $(Q,Z)$. \end{enumerate} \end{defn}